pavelsolis/Git-GitHub-Primer/README.md

 $ git checkout -t origin/<branchname>	# Create <branchname>, switch to it and track (for push and pull) its remote branch
 ```
 - Once in the new branch, you can modify files, add and commit as many edits as necessary with `git add` and `git commit`.
+- Always commit *and* close the modified files *before* switching branches (with `git checkout`) because when you switch, Git will update the files in the repository to match the version to which you are moving to.
+- If you introduce changes in one branch and suddenly realized that it would be better to switch to a different branch, Git [may or may not](https://stackoverflow.com/questions/22053757/checkout-another-branch-when-there-are-uncommitted-changes-on-the-current-branch) allow you to switch.
+If Git doesn't allow you to switch, you can use `git commit` to the current branch and then switch to a different branch.
+Alternatively, you can save your changes in a temporary branch using `git stash`, make the required changes in another branch and then restore the interrupted changes using `git stash pop`. `git stash` can also be used when your local changes conflict with the changes in the upstream (in which case, `git pull` will not merge): `git stash`, `git pull`, `git stash pop`.
 - For an explanation of the difference between `git checkout -b` and `git checkout -t` for tracking a remote branch, see [here](https://stackoverflow.com/questions/10002239/difference-between-git-checkout-track-origin-branch-and-git-checkout-b-branch).

 To see the available branches: